 All apprentices are expected to work five (5) days per week when school is not in session.
 This schedule is subject to change in the future.
 For a complete and current wage scale, refer to the FAQ Page.

 CNYETA Apprenticeship Application Click Here

-The Central New York Joint Apprenticeship and Training Committee for the Electrical Industry (CNYETA) admits students of any race, color, national and ethnic origin.
+The Central New York Electrical Training Alliance (CNYETA) admits students of any race, color, national and ethnic origin.
 And provides to all, the rights, privileges, programs and activities generally accorded or made available to students at the Training Fund.
 The CNYETA does not discriminate on the basis of race, color, national and ethnic origin in the administration of its educational policies, admission policies, scholarship and loan programs and other school administered programs.